apetrone/gemini/docs/codestyle.rst

 		animation_controller.h
 		animation_controller.cpp

+	This makes porting code to other platforms easy.
+It also encourages the use of including lower case filenames which makes this work across filesystems regardless of case sensitivity.

 - Only the following prefixes are added to classes:

-	a) Interface/Abstract classes are prefixed with the letter I.
+	a) [This should be removed] Interface/Abstract classes are prefixed with the letter I.
 		The concrete implementation of this interface can merely drop the I.

 		.. code-block:: c